Six years plus six months ago, I jumped in.

 All these qualities do not come to anyone who has not worked hard to achieve them.
 And I must tell you they take years to achieve.

 If you’ve not lay the foundation for all these qualities and have achieved them.
-No matter how or the exact way you blatantly copy someone strategies and success, the results will forever not be the same.
+No matter how or the exact way you blatantly copy someone strategies and tactics, the results will forever not be the same.

 And one more thing, it will be a very bad move to copy someone just because you like him or love some characteristics about him.